100 Years of racetrack legends: 1937 - 1946

 BRUCE

 Bruce was from the first progeny of his sire Royal Chief, a 1936 National Yearling Sale graduate.
 He was bred by Stuart Faulks of Mt.
-Barker Stud, Wanaka who stood the stallion Royal Chief on Lease.
-Purchased for just 170gns his buyer was Riccarton trainer J. S. Shaw for businessman Scott Ramsay, who entrusted the preparation of the horse to master horseman L. J. (Jim) Ellis who also rode him in every win except his biggest – the 1947 Wellington Cup.
+Barker Stud in Wanaka who stood the stallion Royal Chief on lease.
+Purchased for just 170gns, this colt's buyer was Riccarton trainer J. S. Shaw for businessman Scott Ramsay who entrusted the preparation of the horse to master horseman L. J. (Jim) Ellis, who also rode him in every win except his biggest – the 1947 Wellington Cup (Gr.1).

 Bruce placed twice in five starts at two.
 At three he worked his way through the grades with wins at Riccarton, Ellerslie and Trentham.
 In his final start for the season he won the CJC Great Autumn Hcp (L).